aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MD to OTT via Java" h2="On Premise Java API to Render MD to OTT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert MD to OTT by using two simple steps.
-First you need to render MD file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to OTT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting Markdown (MD) to OpenDocument Text (OTT) is a simple two-step process.
+The first step is to render the MD file to a DOC file using the powerful Aspose.PDF for Java API.
+Aspose.PDF for Java is part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for document processing.

+Once the MD file is converted to a DOC file, the second step is to use the Aspose.Words for Java API to convert the DOC file to an OTT file.
+Aspose.Words for Java is a powerful document processing API that enables you to easily convert documents from one format to another.
+It also provides a wide range of features, such as document manipulation, text extraction, and document conversion.

+Using the two APIs, Aspose.PDF for Java and Aspose.Words for Java, you can quickly and easily convert MD files to OTT files.
+Aspose.Total for Java provides a comprehensive set of APIs for document processing, making it the perfect choice for converting MD to OTT.
+With just two simple steps, you can easily convert MD files to OTT files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}